 The total combined CDBG-DR allocation set forth in PL 115-254 and PL 116-20 is \$542,644,000.
 NCORR will set aside five percent of these funds (\$27,132,200) for administrative costs associated with the recovery activities described below.
 Another \$5,426,440 million will be set aside for planning related activities, such as Action Plan development, public outreach, and coordination on future planning with local and regional coordinating entities.
-The reduction of the planning allocation from \$16.28 million to \$5.4 million represents a shift from planning to implementation and positions NCORR to successfully leverage CDBG - Mitigation (CDBG-MIT) as a major source of planning rather than CDBG-DR funds.
-However some planning activities will continue to be funded with CDBG-DR funds, such as an anticipated affordable housing study or planning recommendations made by the various Recovery Support Functions (RSFs) operating in the State.
+While the planning activity is largely consolidated in the CDBG - Mitigation (CDBG-MIT) Action Plan, some planning activities will continue to be funded with CDBG-DR funds, such as an anticipated affordable housing study or planning recommendations made by the various Recovery Support Functions (RSFs) operating in the State.
 The use of these planning funds will be directed toward plans which directly or indirectly affect MID areas.
 The remaining \$510 million will be allocated to multiple activities defined in Part 7.0 below.

-Considering the greatest outstanding need and in accordance with HUD guidance to primarily address housing recovery, \$352.7 million is allocated to a suite of programs to benefit homeowners (the Homeowner Recovery Program).
-This allocations has been increased substantially from the original Action Plan due to increased interest in this program since applications reopened in Summer 2020.
+Considering the greatest outstanding need and in accordance with HUD guidance to primarily address housing recovery, \$374.4 million is allocated to a suite of programs to benefit homeowners (the Homeowner Recovery Program).
+This allocation has been increased substantially from the original Action Plan due to increased interest in this program since applications reopened in Summer 2020 as well as increased construction costs.

 NCORR recognizes the significant recovery challenges that face renters across the impacted areas of the State.
 Approximately one in four individuals receiving FEMA assistance are renters.
 To address the significant renter recovery need, NCORR proposes multiple programs to address the unique conditions of renters across the State.
-These allocations include \$93.1 million for the Affordable Housing Development Fund, \$32.5 million for the Small Rental Recovery Program, and \$16.2 million for the Public Housing Restoration Fund.
-The Affordable Housing Development Fund has greatly increased in size - an additional \$33.4 million has been added to this activity since the original Action Plan.
-This represents a shift in approach based on the reallocation of this activity from the CDBG-MIT Action Plan to the CDBG-DR Action Plan.
-This move comes from an effort to consolidate Strategic Buyout within the CDBG-MIT Action Plan and address affordable housing as an ongoing recovery need for the State.
+These allocations include \$109.5 million for the Affordable Housing Development Fund and \$16.3 million for the Public Housing Restoration Fund.
+The Affordable Housing Development Fund has greatly increased in size - an additional \$50 million has been added to this activity since the original Action Plan.
+This represents a shift in approach based on the reallocation of this activity from the CDBG-MIT Action Plan to the CDBG-DR Action Plan and an increased emphasis on meeting the renter need.

 Within the Affordable Housing Development Fund, multiple initiatives will be funded, including large-scale multi-family ownership and rental stock creation as well as site-by-site creation of dwellings with fewer units.
-The Small Rental Recovery Program will focus on repairing or replacing existing rental stock, and allowing for existing owner-occupied stock to convert to small rental housing stock in certain circumstances.
 The Public Housing Restoration Fund will focus on long-term, sustainable recovery of disaster impacted Public Housing Authorities (PHAs).
 The policies and guidance for these programs will be included in their respective policy manuals.

 To assist in housing recovery, NCORR will fund additional programs that supplement the housing need.
-These include three programs - The Homeownership Assistance Program for \$3 million, the Housing Counseling Fund for \$1.5 million, and a Construction Trades Training Program for \$5.4 million.
+These programs include the Homeownership Assistance Program for \$3 million and the Housing Counseling Fund for \$1.5 million.
 Finally, \$5.4 million is allocated to a Code Enforcement Support Program to help address the strained capacity of code enforcement professionals in impacted areas.